Excel Group (Table of Contents)

 Group in Excel

-Grouping in Excel is used when we have properly structured data and with the header’s names mentioned in the column.
+Use grouping in Excel when you have properly structured data and mention the header names in the column.
 There, grouping allows users to club rows or columns of any number together so that we can hide or, in proper words, subset the data under the selected columns and rows.
 To access Group in Excel, go to the Data menu tab and select the Group option.
 Then select the row or column which we want to select.
-Suppose if we select 5 rows in a sequence, then we will be able to plus sign, which is used to expand or collapse the selected rows.
+Suppose we select 5 rows in a sequence; then we can use the plus sign, which is used to expand or collapse the selected rows.

 Group and Ungroup Command (Keyboard shortcut in Excel)

-Group: Press Shift + Alt + Right Arrow shortcut, rather than going on the data tab, then clicking the group button, and then selecting row or column option.
+Group: Press Shift + Alt + Right Arrow shortcut rather than going to the data tab, then clicking the group button and selecting the row or column option.

-Ungroup: Press Shift + Alt + Left Arrow shortcut, rather than going on the data tab, then clicking the ungroup button, and then selecting the row or column option.
+Ungroup: Press Shift + Alt + Left Arrow shortcut rather than going to the data tab, then clicking the ungroup button and selecting the row or column option.

 How to Create a Group in Excel?

-To create a group in excel is very simple and easy.
-Let’s understand how to create a group in excel with some examples.
+Creating a group in Excel is very simple and easy.
+Let’s understand how to create a group in Excel with some examples.

 Example #1 – Group for Row

-Step 1: Now, look at the below data in Excel Sheet which a user wants to be grouping.
+Step 1: Now, look at the below data in Excel Sheet which a user wants to be grouped.

-Step 2: Select all row which needs to be in one group (As we can see the user is selected for March month data from the table)
+Step 2: Select all row that needs to be in one group (As we can see, the user is selected for March month data from the table)

 Step 4: The pop- up Group will now show that select Rows (As the user wants to group by row).